harikharan07/nft-art-generator-project/README.md

 Once you have all your layers, go into `src/config.js` and update the `layerConfigurations` objects `layersOrder` array to be your layer folders name in order of the back layer to the front layer.

-Example :_ if you were creating a portrait design you might have background, then a suit, then shoulder ,then a skin , then mask ,then a hair , then accessories then headwear so your layerorder would look like this
+Example :_ if you were creating a portrait design you might have background,upper stomach ,stomach,hips , etc so your layerorder would look like this

 ```js
 const layerConfigurations = [